 Automatic upgrades in Debian

-On my daily use desktop, I like to keep the system updated manually.
-However, on servers, especially once you get into several devices, upgrading can quickly get repetitive and timely security updates may be put off.
+On my daily desktop, I do manual updates.
+However, on servers, once you get into several devices and infrequent logins, upgrading can quickly get repetitive and timely security updates may be put off.

 I use unattended-upgrades to automate the process.